Landiie/landie.github.io/src/sammi-extensions/landitube-0210.md

 <!--overview start!!-->

 **Please keep in mind this is a beta release, and is not expected to work correctly under certain circumstances.
-You can really help out by reporting these bugs via <br>[Discord Server](https://discord.gg/ZTbMw7TVKa)<br>Direct Discord DM: Landie#0038<br>Email at landieinquiries@gmail.com**
+You can really help out by reporting these bugs via <br>[Discord Server](https://discord.gg/ZTbMw7TVKa)<br>Direct Discord DM: landie_<br>Email at landieinquiries@gmail.com**

 # Help!
 I'm new to SAMMI, and I want to use this!
 What do I do?

 Please check out this [quick video](https://www.youtube.com/watch?v=Jkz264Ax6qc) I made to help newcomers get SAMMI set up with the bare minimum they need to use this extension!

 # What is this?
+<h3 style="color: red">Scroll down to the examples if you want to see it in action right away!</h3>

 ![introducing landitube](https://i.imgur.com/IsovjaP.gif)